Teal-Wolf-25-v2/be-a-doll/README.md

 - dolls can also rename themselves by throwing the nametag into position (look straight up)
 - dolls are immune to drowning and freezing
 - dolls are sustained by repairs instead of food (use your dollcraft item with sticks/clay/string in inventory)
-- dolls can be repaired by others
+- dolls can also be repaired by others with the right tool and material

-- but could there be more coming?
+There's also two potion effects you may see along the way - one's effect is reasonably obvious, and the other makes you hurt more.

 ---

-### how to:
+### How to:

 you'll need to craft one of the three dollcraft items to become a doll!
 * carving knife - like an iron sword but with iron nuggets